PaulineLawrey/python-novice-gapminder/_episodes/01a-run-quit-spyder.md

 <p style="background-color:yellow"> Maybe redo the screen shot to include the toolbar rather than the menu and include the Variable Explorer etc pane.
 Resolution looks a bit low but that could be a result of the embedding in the Word document.  </p>

-The menu on Macs is the same with the usual macOS variations, e.g., `Preferences` can be found under the Code menu item rather than <span style="background-color:yellow"> whereever it is in Windows </span>.
+The menu on Macs is the same with the usual macOS variations, e.g., `Preferences` can be found under the Code menu item rather than under the Tools menu item as in Windows.

 ### Editor (left panel)
 * The Editor pane is where we can view and write our Python code.